bertilmuth/requirementsascode/README.md

 Requirements as code enables you to translate use cases to code to build maintainable applications.

-A use case model defines interactions.
-An interaction consists of a message class and a message handler.
-A message handler orchestrates the calls to the domain code, and to the infrastructure.
-By switching message handlers, or by injecting different dependencies into them, you can switch your application's infrastructure.

-After calling the domain/infrastructure code, the message handler either:
-* doesn't return anything,
-* returns a query result, or
-* returns an event to be published.

-Optionally, you can specify a precondition.

-# Models with flows (for user journeys, sagas, process managers)
-This page describes simple ways to get started with creating models that react to messages.
+This page describes simple ways to get started.

+You will create actors with use case models that react to individual messages.

 For sequences of interactions, create a model with flows instead.